Dabolim Airport: History

 The modernisation project of Dabolim Airport was one of 35 airport expansion projects undertaken by the AAI and, in terms of size and money, was its third largest project after the ones at Chennai and Kolkata airports.
 It included the construction of an integrated terminal building to replace the older terminals, a multi-level car parking (MLCP) facility to accommodate between 540 and 570 cars and construction of additional parking stands for aircraft.
 The AAI acquired additional land from the Indian Navy and the State Government for apron expansion and the expansion of the older international terminal building complex.
 The foundation stone for the terminal was laid on 21 February 2009, the project work began in May 2010 and construction of the terminal began in May 2011.
 The terminal can handle 2,750 peak hour passengers, cost ₹3.45 billion and was inaugurated on 3 December 2013.

+Due to rising passenger traffic, restrictions over the airport on night flights by the Navy and no scope to expand the airport due to space and navy limitations, an alternative airport, Manohar International Airport, has been built at Mopa, North Goa district.
+It has been built specially to help relieve the growing pressure on Dabolim Airport and to connect the state of Goa and its adjoining regions with more international destinations to increase tourism.
+It was inaugurated by Prime Minister Narendra Modi on 11 December 2022 and flight operations began on 5 January 2023.
+The new airport has already connected many domestic destinations, which previously did not have any connection/s with Goa.
+To carry international traffic to and from the new airport, some airlines like Aeroflot, Oman Air and TUI Airways will shift their operations from Dabolim Airport by the end of 2023.
+Air India shifted its London flights to the new airport, which is at present the only regular European destination from Goa, on 21 July 2023, thus making it the first international airline to operate to and from the new airport.